Skip to main content

 • A slug — the stable identifier your code sends to ("welcome", "password-reset").
 Unique within your workspace.

-• A channelemail, sms, or push.
+• A channelemail, sms, push, or web-push.
 Fixed when the template is created; a template targets exactly one channel.

 • A stack of versions — the actual subject, layout, and copy live in versions, not on the template itself.
 The template just points at whichever version is currently published.